libgdx/libgdx.github.io/_pages/dev/-tutorials/simple_game_extended.md

 Screens are _fundamental_ to any game with multiple components.
 Screens contain many of the methods you are used to from ApplicationListener objects, and include a couple of new methods: `show` and `hide`, which are called when the Screen gains or loses focus, respectively.
 Screens are responsible for handling (i.e., processing and rendering) one aspect of your game: a menu screen, a settings screen, a game screen, etc.

 ## The Game Class
 The Game class is responsible for handling multiple screens and provides some helper methods for this purpose, alongside an implementation of ApplicationListener for you to use.
 Together, Screen and Game objects are used to create a simple and powerful structure for games.

-We will start with creating a Game object, which will be the entry point to our game.
+We will start with creating a Game object, whose `create()` method will be the entry point to our game.
+Let's take a look at some code:

-Let's show some code and walk through it:

 ```java
 package com.badlogic.drop;